Muhabzz/Removing-Noise-Project/README.md

 ## ✍️ Author

-Developed by **Mohab** as part of the Math 3 Final Project — Computer Science Faculty.
+Developed by **Mohab Nasser** as part of the Math 3 Team Project — Computer Science Faculty.